CodeYourFuture/Portfolio/README.md

 1. Add your files to the staging area `git add index.html style.css` . _Remember, don't `git add .` or you could add files you don't mean to._
 1. Commit your changes often `git commit -m "YOUR COMMIT MESSAGE"`

-Your case study should be a short description of the project, including: the problem it solves, the technologies used, the approach taken, a link to the deployed project, and a link to the code on GitHub.

-Explain the problem and your solution in your own words, and don't just copy and paste the project brief.
-The point of a portfolio is to make _you stand out_, so write in your own voice.
-It's fine to choose something that you didn't work on all by yourself, but make sure you explain what part you did.

 ## Git Go: Making a pull request

 1. Stage your files: `git add index.html style.css` . _Remember, don't `git add .` or you could add files you don't mean to._